perfsonar/psconfig-web/README.md

 You will need SSL certificates for https access.

-If you want to generate self-signed certs, you can do so like this, or use [this script](https://raw.githubusercontent.com/perfsonar/psconfig-web/master/deploy/generate_nginx_cert.sh):
+If you want to generate self-signed certs, you can do so like this **as root**, or use [this script](https://raw.githubusercontent.com/perfsonar/psconfig-web/master/deploy/generate_nginx_cert.sh):

 ```bash
 CERT_PATH="/etc/pwa/nginx/certs"